vegawidget/ggvega/dev/DSC-2019/dsc-talk.md

 ggplot, its intentions, then to implement in a default Vega-Lite specification.

-#### Idealized vs. Actualized

-As we developed ggspec, we had a couple of idea about what it should be:

-  - the idealized version *could be* a JSON-serializable representation of any possible ggplot object; that it could also be a loss-less representation of any ggplot object.

-  - the actualized version *is* a JSON-serializable representation of a ggplot object that we can translate into Vega-Lite.

-In an ideal world, we might have taken on the *idealized* ggspec, then defined an *actualized* subset.
-However, in the interests of “getting something done”, we considered briefly the first possibility, then went straight for the second possibility.

 **ggspec -\> vegaspec**

 The ggspec is then converted into a vegaspec.